glotzerlab/hoomd-rs/hoomd-spatial/ARCHITECTURE.md

 ## AllPairs Data Structure

-In curved space or in tiny simulations, the `AllPairs` type implements a no-op spatial data structure.
+For curved space or in tiny simulations, the `AllPairs` type implements a no-op spatial data structure.
 Every query will always match all points.

-There are two options to implement this:
-1) Track all points present with `insert`/`remove` and iterate over them in queries.
-2) Make `insert` and `remove` empty functions and instead return an enum member indicating that the caller should loop over all pairs.

-The first is a cleaner API but adds overhead in tracking the point keys.
-TODO: benchmark this implementation and determine whether the 2nd method is worth the effort.
+To effectively implement `PointUpdate` and `PointsInBall`, `AllPairs` must unfortunately store a `HashSet` of all keys.
+That makes ball searches run at 1/4 the speed of a tight for loop over all sites.

+We *could* have `iter_sites_near` return some kind of hybrid iterator that stores both types of iterators internally and uses the one appropriate to the spatial data structure.
+However, it may be better to write a separate implementation of `CutoffPair` instead: `CutoffPairAll`. `CutoffPairAll` would not call `iter_sites_near` and would instead loop over `sites()` and `ghosts()` directly.
+As a bonus, `CutoffPairAll` could iterate over sites in parallel and boost performance for simulations on curved surfaces that have no other opportunity for parallelism.

 ## Neighbor iteration protocols

-Looping over all neighbor cells is a complex operation.
-It is most naturally expressed in a for loop.
-The initial implementation will build a Vec result.
-This will establish a performance baseline.
-(TODO: document that baseline here).
-There are several optimizations that can be made on that baseline (reduce allocations, iterator approaches, and possibly others).
-TODO: after benchmarking these alternatives, document which method is selected here.
+Profiling shows that the majority of the runtime in MC benchmarks is spent iterating over potential neighbors. `VecCell` and `HashCell` pre-compute sorted stencils that check the nearest cells first.
+Their implementation of `PointsInBall` builds an iterator that stores several references and counters that effectively implements an outer iteration over nearby cells and an inner iteration over sites in the cell.
+These iterators were carefully constructed and profiled to avoid extra computations of the cell index.
+Overall, they attain a performance much higher than expected --- the hoomd-rs hard disk benchmark is more than twice as fast as HOOMD-blue.
+Other MC benchmarks range from 20-50% faster.